Highlights of Northern Portugal

 Leave Peneda Sanctuary by walking down the valley along a centuries-old pilgrim route used by people from surrounding villages to attend religious festivals at the religious complex.

-Dramatic mountain scenery and enormous rock faces surround you as you follow the Peneda river through the small village of Tibo and continue down the valley to a place where two rivers converge.
+Dramatic mountain scenery and enormous rock faces surround you as you follow the Peneda River through the small village of Tibo and continue down the valley to a place where two rivers converge.
 At this point, the river forms the frontier with Spain and it is easy to imagine the considerable flow of contraband that crossed this remote border.

 From the village of Várzea it is an easy walk along a paved road beside the spectacular dam across the River Lima to nearby Lindoso, where the castle stands as testimony to its former importance.